bojanrajkovic/coderinserepeat.com/_pages/cv.md

       - OpenTelemetry
     bullets:
       - |
-        Build an organizational structure that enabled a smooth integration of engineering and product managers into a delivery and outcome-focused team, resulting in on-time delivery of 4 major programs between June 2022 and now.
+        Led technology and engineering for SimpliSafe's professional alarm monitoring business, with a highly engaged team of 20 engineering and QA staff, along with 10 supporting staff from TPM, PM, and operations.
+During my time, surveyed engagement scores for my organization have been 15+ points above the company average, and 30+ above in key areas of leadership and management.
       - |
-        Work with product and operational stakeholders to identify opportunities in the monitoring space and develop the strategy for monitoring
+        Built an organizational structure that enabled a smooth integration of engineering staff and product managers into delivery and outcome-focused teams, resulting in on-time delivery of 4 major programs between June 2022 and now that increased NPS, reduced recurring costs, and built competitive advantage
       - |
-        Work across the engineering organization to drive systems design improvements to improve monitoring outcomes and experiences, and drive improvements in systems outside of my immediate purview
+        Partnered with product, business, operations, and executives to define and promulgate our strategy and roadmap for the professional monitoring business
       - |
-        Work with dispatch partners to ensure scalable, reliable, and performant delivery of alarms, tools that enable faster and more accurate decision making, and prioritized dispatch of first responders
+        Worked across the engineering organization to drive systems design improvements to improve alarm monitoring outcomes and experiences, and drive improvements in systems outside of my immediate purview
       - |
-        Led and developed a combined engineering/QA team of 20, with ancillary support staff from TPM, QA, product, and operations, with the highest engagement scores in the company
+        Work with dispatch partners to ensure scalable, reliable, and performant delivery of alarms, tools that enable faster and more accurate decision making, and prioritized dispatch of first responders
   - title: Director, Systems Architecture
     employer: First Republic Bank
     start: February 2019